shaman-apprentice/old-donkey/whyJSBlog/part-1.md

 ### Final remark

-After this exhausting journey about JavaScript's past, allow me to finish with two refreshing quotes:
+After this journey about JavaScript's past, allow me to finish with two refreshing quotes:

 1. JavaScript founder Eich likes to finish his talks with the following slide, stating that JavaScript so far has mastered every obstacle and probably will continue to do so:<sup>[6](#References)</sup>
     > ![always-bet-on-JS](always-bet-on-JS.png)